anyscale/prefect-anyscale/README.md

 #### Setting up the Anyscale Prefect Service

+This part only needs to be done once per Anyscale account to set up the Anyscale Prefect agent (and subsequently to update it if desired).

 To get started, you should first start the Anyscale Prefect Service in your Anyscale Cloud.
 It will be connected to your Prefect UI, receive new work, convert it into Anyscale Jobs and run those inside of Anyscale.
 You can set up the service from your laptop, you just need the Anyscale CLI installed.
 Generate a long lived Prefect API token